inindev/nanopi-r5/README.md

 # nanopi-r5
 #### *Stock Debian ARM64 Linux for the NanoPi R5C & R5S*

-This stock Debian ARM64 Linux image is built directly from official packages using the official Debian [Debootstrap](https://wiki.debian.org/Debootstrap) utility, see: https://github.com/inindev/nanopi-r5/blob/main/debian/make_debian_img.sh#L112
+This stock Debian ARM64 Linux image is built directly from official packages using the Debian [Debootstrap](https://wiki.debian.org/Debootstrap) utility, see: https://github.com/inindev/nanopi-r5/blob/main/debian/make_debian_img.sh#L119

-Being an official unmodified Debian build, patches are directory available from the Debian repos using the stock **apt** package manager, see: https://github.com/inindev/nanopi-r5/blob/main/debian/make_debian_img.sh#L348
+Being an unmodified Debian build, patches are directory available from the Debian repos using the stock **apt** package manager, see: https://github.com/inindev/nanopi-r5/blob/main/debian/make_debian_img.sh#L358

 If you want to run true up-stream Debian Linux on your ARM64 device, this is the way to do it.